Jessica-L/CSCI3155_Fall2014/Lab1.md

          is therefore declaring x as an Int within the scope of the function f.
 The reference of x on line 3 is within the scope of function f.

     ii.
-The use of x at line 6 is bound at line 5 since it can only be used within the scope of case x where on line 5 x is a new "placeholder" variable being defined to set up this particular
+The use of x at line 6 is bound at line 5 since it can only be used within the scope of case
-         case.
+         x.
+On line 5, x is a new "placeholder" variable being defined to set up this particular case.

     iii.
-The use of x at line 10 is also bound at line 5 since it can only be used within the scope of case x where on line 5 x is a new "placeholder" variable being defined to set up this particular case.
+The use of x at line 10 is also bound at line 5 since it can only be used within the scope of case x.
+On line 5, x is a new "placeholder" variable being defined to set up this particular case.

     iv.
 The use of x at line 13 is bound at line 1 since it is the only definition of x within the global scope on which the line 13 reference of x depends.